nanoMFG/Face_Mask_tool/doc/SPD/Face_Mask_tool_SPD_v1.0.0.md

 ## 2 Overview and Major Planned Features
 <!--Provide and overview characterising this proposed release.
 Describe how users will interact with each proposed feature.
 Include a schematic/diagram to illustrate an overview of proposed software and achitecture componets for the project-->
+Users will be able to assess the accuracy and precision of the face mask detector by training and testing the framework on datasets of images.
+Users can upload their own images and use the tool to analyze them.

 ### 2.1 Product Background and Strategic Fit
 <!--Provide context for the proposed product.
 Is this a completely new projects, or next version of an existing project?
 This can include a description of any contextual research, or the status of any existing prototype application.
 If this SPD describes a component, describe its relationship to larger system.
 Can include diagrams.-->